hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/CallsignLog.md

 <dl>
 <dt>EnvelopedCallsignBinding: Enveloped<CallsignBinding> (Optional)
 <dd>The enveloped binnding of the callsign to the profile.
+<dt>Profiles: Enveloped<Profile> [0..Many]
+<dd>One or more profiles under which the EnvelopedCallsignBinding is
+validlty signed.
 </dl>
 ###Structure: CallsignRegistrationResponse